-Shellfish includes shrimp, lobster, crab, clam, oyster and mussel.
-Shellfish allergy is more common in adults than in children.
-Children that are allergic to shellfish are usually not allergic to white fish, salmon and tuna.
+Shellfish includes shrimp, prawn, lobster, crab, clam, oyster and mussel.
+Shellfish allergy is less common in children than in adults.
+Children who are allergic to shellfish are usually not allergic to white fish, salmon and tuna.

 Allergic reactions are usually mild.
 Severe reactions affecting the child’s breathing can occur, particularly in those with bad asthma who need urgent medical attention.

 Shellfish and fish are different.
-People who are shellfish-allergic may be able to eat fish.
-Shellfish are split into two groups: molluscs and crustaceans.
-Molluscs include Mussels, Clams, Oysters and Squid.
-Crustaceans include Prawns, Shrimp, Lobster, Crab and Crayfish.
+People who are shellfish allergic may be able to eat fish.
+There are two different types of shellfish: molluscs and crustaceans.
+Molluscs include mussels, clams, oysters and squid.
+Crustaceans include prawns, shrimp, lobster, crab and crayfish.
 People who are allergic to one type of crustacean, such as prawn, are generally allergic to all other crustaceans but may be able to eat molluscs.
 Your allergist will be able to advise.

 The diagnosis of shellfish allergy is based on history of a typical reaction after contact with shellfish.
-Positive skin prick or blood IgE tests support the diagnosis, but should not be used alone, as people can have positive allergy tests but tolerate the shellfish without getting a reaction.
+Positive skin prick or blood IgE tests support the diagnosis.

 Skin prick tests can be done in clinic provided that the child has not had any antihistamines for a few days.
 Blood tests are not affected by antihistamines, but the results are only available in a week or so after the clinic appointment.
 If the diagnosis is uncertain an oral shellfish challenge is sometimes recommended.